 There is an urgent need to develop new paradigms and approaches for how institutions of higher education address the increasingly complex and costly health issues on our campuses that are impacting students’ wellbeing, learning, degree attainment, and overall success.

 Colleges and universities are invited to apply to be part of a groundbreaking, two-year intensive learning and action collaborative focused on the simultaneous pursuit of three critical objectives, the Triple Aim of:

 - Best possible health and wellbeing of all students on partnering campuses

 - Best experience of care and services (including satisfaction, quality, and access) for every student, every time

 - Lowest costs of care

 Its audacious goal is to simultaneously pursue all three objectives of the Triple Aim, while recognizing that success with one dimension will not be at the expense of the other dimensions.
 In fact, this collaborative is about learning and innovating together to drive measurable change using methods that spur rapid identification, testing, and spread of new approaches.
-The subsequent webpages detail information about the focus and activities of the collaborative, including:

 About the Triple Aim